szwacz/electron-boilerplate/README.md

 ## Windows only

-The installer is built using [NSIS](http://nsis.sourceforge.net/Main_Page).
+The installer is built using [NSIS](http://nsis.sourceforge.net).
 You have to install NSIS version 3.0, and add its folder to PATH in Environment Variables, so it is reachable to scripts in this project.
-For example, `C:/Program Files (x86)/NSIS`.
+For example, `C:\Program Files (x86)\NSIS`.

 # License